Real deep tissue bodywork

-It is not cheap, but then you do not get a" cheap treatment" either.
+Treatments are not cheap, but then you do not get a "cheap treatment" either.
 I studied really hard to develop my knowledge of anatomy.
 I worked really hard on thousands of bodies to develop my skills and my technique.
 And most importantly I work really, really hard when I massage you.

-Over the years I have treated several celebrities and quite a few household name billionaires, so believe me I know what I do and I am used to demanding clients who had massage with the best around the world.
+Over the years I have treated several celebrities and quite a few household name billionaires, so, believe me, I know what I'm doing and I am used to demanding clients who had massage with the best around the world.